-• The student shall make a written request to the Ph.D.
-Program Director describing the course and including detailed official information as to the course content (e.g., bulletin descriptions or course syllabus).
+• The student shall make a written request to the Associate Dean for Doctoral Education describing the course and including detailed official information as to the course content (e.g., bulletin descriptions or course syllabus).
 The relevance of the course to the student's program of study should be demonstrated in the written request.
-The student's
+The student's advisor shall approve this/these course(s) and so note by

-- advisor shall approve this/these course(s) and so note by signing the student's Educational Plan (a copy of this plan should be attached to the request). - A minimum grade of B must be earned in order for the outside course to be transferred and credited to the DU degree.
+- signing the student's Educational Plan (a copy of this plan should be attached to the request). - A minimum grade of B must be earned in order for the outside course to be transferred and credited to the DU degree.
 An official transcript record shall be sent, at the student's request, to the GSSW Registrar. - Regulations applying to independent study within DU shall also apply with respect to independent study at institutions other than DU.

-Exceptions to this policy and/or procedures and regulations must be requested in writing to the Ph.D.
-Program Director.
+Exceptions to this policy and/or procedures and regulations must be requested in writing to the Associate Dean for Doctoral Education.
 A rationale statement signed by the student's advisor setting forth the basis for the request of exception should be attached to the student's request.